rawwr-cmd/rawwr-cmd/README.md

 ## 💫 About me<img src="https://media0.giphy.com/media/l378ryVoDmMwKoSt2/giphy.gif" width="40">
 - 😄 Pronouns: he/him.
 - 🌱 Currently learning more about nodejs.
-- 👯 Collaborates on github.
+- 👯 Collaborates on github and discord.
-- 🤔 I’m looking for help with django rf.
+- 🤔 It would be so freggin nice if you help me with django rf.
-- 💬 Talks about javascript, python, java, react, nodejs or stocks.
+- 💬 Talks about javascript, reactjs, nextjs, typescript, nodejs, python, java or stocks.
 - 📫 You can reach me on any of my socials, tbh just a ping away.
 - ⚡ Fun fact: “Books don’t need batteries, ummm... that's dumb”